-What kinds of activities you plan to do along the way and how long each will take
+What kind of activities do you plan to do along the way, and how long will each take

-What your tolerance you have for busier sights and how important it is to get off the beaten track
+What tolerance do you have for busier sights and how important it is to get off the beaten track

 The amount of daylight at the time of year you choose to travel – you’ll cover far more ground in summer but the places you visit will be more crowded